techatspree/camunda-examples/mocking-java-delegates/README.md

 This example shows how to implement tests with plain java delegates like you would do with expression based delegates like CDI-Beans.
 ![BPMN Process](src/main/resources/process.png)

+    @Test
+    @Deployment(resources = "process.bpmn")
+    public void testRunningProcess() throws Exception {
+        // registering a different service task implementation under the el name "fancyService" as used in the process definition
+        // This works right out of the box Mocks.register("fancyService", new MockedFancyService());

+        // Registering a different service task implementation under its classname as used in the process definition
+        // BEWARE This is not working out of the box, but will do with our extension.
+        Mocks.register("de.akquinet.camunda.FancyService", new MockedFancyService());
+        ProcessInstance processInstance = runtimeService().startProcessInstanceByKey(PROCESS_DEFINITION_KEY);
+        ...
+    }

 ## How does it work?

 For further description please have a look at our blogposts: